BrandTrump/BrandTrump/README.md

 Graduated from Auckland University of Technology (AUT) with a Bachelor of Computer Science, majoring in Software Development.

-I'm a aspiring Full Stack Developer from Auckland, New Zealand.
+I'm an aspiring Full Stack Developer from Auckland, New Zealand.
 I love making beautiful web apps!

 Other interests include Motorsport :checkered_flag:, Aviation ✈️, Basketball :basketball:, and Video games :video_game: